-Dana Levinson Steiner is Director of ACCESS Global at AJC, where she oversees an international program to engage young professionals through transformative leadership development, hands-on advocacy, and philanthropy.
-Previously, Dana served as Manager of Jewish Leadership & Impact at the Bronfman Center for Jewish Student Life at NYU, where she founded Chutzpanit: from Campus to the C-Suite.
-Dana has also been Assistant Director of Reshet Ramah: Alumni & Community Engagement Network; a teaching fellow at the American Hebrew Academy in Greensboro, NC; and a facilitator for Moving Traditions.
-Dana holds a B.Ed. in secondary history from McGill University and an M.A. in Jewish experiential education from the Jewish Theological Seminary and is currently a Ph.D. candidate in education and Jewish studies from the Steinhardt School of Culture, Education, and Human Development at NYU, where her dissertation focuses on the groundbreaking work of Advancing Women Professionals and the Jewish Community (AWP).
-Committed to advancing women and girls in both the Jewish communal and secular professional space, Dana sits on the board of the Jewish Women's Foundation of New York and is an alumna of the On/Board NYC Fellowship, the Shalom Hartman Institute's inaugural "Created Equal" Seminar, and was a member of the 2016 PresenTense cohort.
-Dana has presented her "Know What You're Worth" salary negotiation seminar at the Hillel International Global Assembly, the World Union of Jewish Students Congress, and to practicum seminar for the Davidson School of Education at the Jewish Theological Seminary.
-When she's not working to support the next generation of boss(y) women, Dana loves to cook, eat (mostly eat), play Jeopardy, and is a certified 305 Fitness Instructor.
-She lives on the Upper West Side of New York City with her husband, Ian, and their pitbull mix, Jett.
+Dr. Dana Levinson Steiner is Director of ACCESS Global at AJC, where she oversees an international program to engage young professionals through transformative leadership development, hands-on advocacy, and philanthropy.
+Previously, Dana served as Manager of Jewish Leadership & Impact at the Bronfman Center for Jewish Student Life at NYU.
+Levinson Steiner has also been Assistant Director of Reshet Ramah: Alumni & Community Engagement Network; a teaching fellow at the American Hebrew Academy in Greensboro, NC; and a facilitator for Moving Traditions.
+Dana holds a Ph.D. in Education and Jewish Studies from New York University, an M.A. in Jewish experiential education from the Jewish Theological Seminary, and a B.Ed. in secondary history from McGill University.
+Committed to advancing women and girls in both the Jewish communal and secular professional space, Dana also serves as the Treasurer of the Jewish Women's Foundation of New York, is an alumna of the On/Board NYC Fellowship, the Shalom Hartman Institute's inaugural "Created Equal" Seminar, and was a member of the 2016 PresenTense cohort.
+Dana is also a certified 305 Fitness instructor, serves as a mentor for the Hillel International Springboard Fellowship, and serves as faculty for the Hillel International New Professionals Institute.
+Dana lives on the Upper West Side with her husband Ian and dog, Jett.

 Chief Operating Officer ♟️